GNOME/gimp-help/README.md

       [Base Package: mingw-w64-librsvg](https://packages.msys2.org/base/mingw-w64-librsvg)
       for information about what package to install.
 You can use `make pdf` to build quick start PDFs for all languages.
-    + TODO: Test and confirm requirements to work with localized versions.
-      Assumed gettext as a minimum.
-Also polib for the validation of po files.
+    + For localization: gettext, intltool and the polib Python package for validation of po files.
       To install polib, use a package manager (e.g., pacman) to install pip, and then use pip to install polib. gettext may already be installed in an MSYS2 environment.